git-pull/tao-of-tmux/manuscript/04-server.md

     $ tmux list-clients

 These commands, and the other `list-` commands, in practice, are rare.
-But, they are part of the functionality that make tmux highly scriptable should you want to get creative.
-You can learn more about that in [formats](#formats).
+But, they are part of tmux scriptability should you want to get creative.
+The [scripting tmux](#scripting-tmux) chapter will cover this in greater detail.

 ## Clipboard